semagnum/nview-live/docs/index.markdown

 ---
 ## Learn

-This addon automatically toggles an object's visibility setting based on its current visibility in the viewport.
+This addon toggles an object's visibility in the viewport in realtime.
-This helps optimize viewport performance.
 The main focus is to improve viewport performance in solid view.

 Ideally, this addon could be converted into source code within Blender,